 How to get involved

-- Run a campaign against dangerous roads or dangerous road use in your community (which may involve local officials and politicians).
+- Run a campaign against dangerous roads or dangerous road use in your community.
 Invite local media to attend a campaign launch.
 Read ideas from our road safety mascot, Zak the Zebra.

 - Promote road safety and Road Safety Week online (e.g. through a community/organisation website or on Facebook and Twitter), with a link to this website.